 The main lodge is made of local stone and timber and beautifully furnished to create a unique rustic charm.
 The working ranch is home to the largest single herd of Alpacas in Chile that graze freely around the lodge and provide an authentic experience for guests, as well as equestrian horses and unique riding program available for guests.

 El Saltamontes Lodge consists of 4 buildings all constructed of local river stone – the main lodge building and 3 guest cabins.
 The main lodge incorporates the kitchen and dining areas, a bar, living room with 2 huge fireplaces.
-It is beautifully appointed with rustic antiques and cosy furniture providing a lovely ambiance.
+It is beautifully appointed with rustic antiques and cosy furniture providing a lovely ambience.
 Each of the 3 cabins has two bedrooms and a lounge area.
 The lodge also offers a spa with a hot tub, sauna and massage room.
-A traditional Quincho lies just beyond the main lodge – a 3-sided building with a huge fireplace allowing for comfortable outdoor dining.
+A traditional Quincho lies just beyond the main lodge – a 3-sided building with a huge fireplace that allows for comfortable outdoor dining.

 The main Lodge, accessed over a sweeping, curved timber deck, is an impressive building with high ceilings and two immense fireplaces.
 The communal living room is furnished with magnificent antiques, cozy leather sofas, and rich rugs.
 The adjoining bar, with a cheery wood stove, offers another option for socializing.
-It is always open but the focus is more often on fly-tying and card games, rather than the comprehensive array of beverages.
+It is always open, but the focus is more often on fly-tying and card games, rather than the comprehensive array of beverages.
 The dining room seats a maximum of 15 people intimately around a heavy, antique table, and a warm fireplace.
 Set with gleaming candelabra, silverware and crystal, it is a feast for the eyes as well as the pallet.
 Huge picture windows provide a backdrop of dramatic Andean peaks.
 The kitchen beyond is always a hive of activity into which guests are welcome.
 Through the door, waft inviting aromas and friendly laughter and banter from the domestic staff.
 Although the chef has an array of modern appliances, the big wood stove takes pride of place.

 If the kitchen is the heart of the lodge, the old wood stove is its soul.
 Hidden discretely to one side of this building, is one spacious guest apartment with a super king-size bed, a single bed, wood stove, living room, en-suite bathroom, and river views.
 Returning guests and couples often request this room for its comfort and proximity.
-The three guest cabins are all within a short walk from the main lodge and have river views
+The three guest cabins are all within a short walk from the main lodge and have river views.

-Cocktails and nibbles appear spa side to those guests who chose to soak away the days exertions and every week guests enjoy a typical Patagonian style barbeque with a whole lamb and choice, roasted beef.
-Neighbours arrive on horseback to enliven the atmosphere with local music and it is always a memorable night.
+Cocktails and nibbles appear spa side to those guests who chose to soak away the day’s exertions and every week guests enjoy a typical Patagonian style barbeque with a whole lamb and choice, roasted beef.
+Neighbours arrive on horseback to enliven the atmosphere with local music, and it is always a memorable night.

 The Ñirehuao River – “The Home Water”